3 Squadron STORIES

 3 Squadron RAAF HOME / Search

-"Arthur Dawkins - Tarp and Razor Blades" from the Frank Harding Collection
+"Arthur Dawkins - Canvas and Razor Blades" painted by Frank Harding.

 … 3 Squadron, with other squadrons in the Kittyhawk Wing, were called on to help the Fighting French force of General Le Clerc which had made a magnificent march over the Sahara from Lake Chad and were now threatening to turn the Germans' southern flank.
 The Frenchmen had thrust up to the south of Gabes and west of the Mareth Line and to meet this threat the Germans sent out a strong armoured force.
 A fierce engagement took place at Ksar Rhilane and the French called for "tank busting" air support to combat the German armour.
 The No.3 formation led by S/Ldr.
 Brian Eaton achieved great success in this operation, coming down very low to bomb and strafe the German force which consisted of fifteen tanks, twenty-five armoured cars and supply vehicles.
 The tanks were mostly left to the attentions of the R.A.F. "tank buster" Hurricanes with their 40-millimetre cannons, while the Kittyhawks concentrated on armoured cars, "soft skinned" vehicles and ack-ack defences.